RIPE-Atlas-Community/ripe-atlas-community-contrib/README.md

 # RIPE Atlas Community Contrib

-(Collection of links to other independently hosted projects)
+(Collection of links to other tools)

-In the main repositoryare contributions by the community of the RIPE Atlas visualizations, tools for analysing measurements data.
+In the main repository are contributions by the community of the RIPE Atlas visualizations, tools for analysing measurements data.

 Below are the links to other independantly hosted projects: